How is Duke Medical Physics Unique?

 Our CAMPEP-accredited program is one of the few that equally emphasizes all four major areas of medical physics: diagnostic imaging, nuclear medicine, medical health physics, and radiation therapy.
 In addition to our diverse program curriculum, we also offer an optional summer clinical internship for MS students interested in additional clinical training.
 The Medical Physics Program itself has 5,000 square feet in Hock Plaza (see picture below) containing an expandable classroom, a dedicated laboratory, multiple areas for group and individual study, administrative offices, and a kitchen.
 Existing equipment in the Medical Physics Program laboratory includes radiation protection lab equipment (whole body counter, high resolution germanium gamma detector, liquid scintillation counter), dedicated equipment for radiation dosimetry, and a stand-alone gamma camera scanner.
 Finally, there are two Eclipse workstations donated by Varian for the exclusive educational use of our students.

-Med Phys Grad Program classroom (top, photo by Leith Rankin) and our common work room for students (bottom, by Taoran Li)
+Med Phys Grad Program classroom (top) and our common work room for students (bottom). (photos by Leith Rankin and Taoran Li)

 Best Place to Live